Home

 1880 - 59 x 75 cm - Oil on canvas

-Museum od Fine Arts, Boston >
+Museum od Fine Arts, Boston, USA >

 No. 75 - Château de la Roche-Guyon.